National Football League: Free agency

 Free agents in the NFL are divided into restricted free agents, who have three accrued seasons and whose current contract has expired, and unrestricted free agents, who have four or more accrued seasons and whose contract has expired.
-An accrued season is defined as "six or more regular-season games on a club's active/inactive, reserved/injured or reserve/physically unable to perform lists".
+An accrued season is defined as "six or more regular season games on a club's active/inactive, reserved/injured or reserve/physically unable to perform lists".
 Restricted free agents are allowed to negotiate with other clubs besides their former club, but the former club has the right to match any offer.
-If they choose not to, they are compensated with draft picks.
+If the club chooses not to match the offer, they are compensated with draft picks.
 Unrestricted free agents are free to sign with any club, and no compensation is owed if they sign with a different club.

-Clubs are given one franchise tag to offer to any unrestricted free agent.
+Clubs are given one franchise tag, with which they can designate any of their unrestricted free agents.
 The franchise tag is a one-year deal that pays the player 120% of his previous contract or no less than the average of the five highest-paid players at his position, whichever is greater.
 There are two types of franchise tags: exclusive tags, which do not allow the player to negotiate with other clubs, and non-exclusive tags, which allow the player to negotiate with other clubs but gives his former club the right to match any offer and two first-round draft picks if they decline to match it.

 Clubs also have the option to use a transition tag, which is similar to the non-exclusive franchise tag but offers no compensation if the former club refuses to match the offer.
-Due to that stipulation, the transition tag is rarely used, even with the removal of the "poison pill" strategy (offering a contract with stipulations that the former club would be unable to match) that essentially ended the usage of the tag league-wide.
+Due to that stipulation, the transition tag is rarely used, even with the removal of the "poison pill" strategy (offering a contract with stipulations that the former club would be unable to match) that essentially ended the usage of the tag leaguewide.
 Each club is subject to a salary cap, which is set at US$188.2 million for the 2019 season, US$11 million more than that of 2018.

-Members of clubs' practice squads, despite being paid by and working for their respective clubs, are also simultaneously a kind of free agent and are able to sign to any other club's active roster (provided their new club is not their previous club's next opponent within a set number of days) without compensation to their previous club; practice squad players cannot be signed to other clubs' practice squads, however, unless released by their original club first.
+Members of clubs' practice squads, despite being paid by and working for their clubs, are also simultaneously a kind of free agent and are able to sign to any other club's active roster (provided their new club is not their previous club's next opponent within a set number of days) without compensation to their previous club.
+Practice squad players cannot be signed to another club's practice squad, unless released by their original club first.